 Preparing for a New Term

-This page provides a list of tasks that should be completed by all Canvas users prior to the beginning of each semester.
+This page provides a list of tasks that should be completed by all Canvas users prior to the beginning of each term.
 If you have any questions, please do not hesitate to contact the eLearning Department via the eLearning Support Request Form.

 Canvas Course Shells – Canvas course shells for the new semester are uploaded automatically a couple of weeks before the semester begins.
 However, when your course shell appears in your account it is empty.
 You may import content yourself (often from an existing course from the previous semester) or you may submit an eLearning Support Request form and we will help you.